Some College

 Data Source

-American Community Survey, 5-year estimates
+American Community Survey, five-year estimates

 The American Community Survey (ACS) is a nationwide survey designed to provide communities with a fresh look at how they are changing.
 It is a critical element in the Census Bureau's reengineered decennial census program.
 The ACS collects and produces population and housing information every year instead of every ten years, and publishes both one-year and five-year estimates.
 We use American Community Survey data for measures of social and economic factors.